-To go down to the beach and the waterfall you have to go down a path just before you get to Salto da Farinha.
+To head down to the beach and waterfall, you have to climb down a path just before you get to Salto da Farinha viewpoint.

-7. Ribeira dos Caldeirões Natural Park
+7. Parque Natural da Ribeira dos Caldeirões

 Located 5 km from Salga, you will find in Ribeira dos Caldeirões Natural Park a beautiful waterfall (even in the summer), a botanical garden, old water mills, a souvenir shop and a snack bar.

-- Information: The waterfall is located to the right of the road and the rest of the park on the other side.
+- Information: the waterfall is located to the right of the road and the rest of the park on the other side

 1. Lagoa do Congro